-Purpose: The main purpose of the qualifying exam is to assess the extent to which each HNFE Ph.D. student has achieved mastery of core Departmental content, as related to track and specialization, and to gauge students' readiness for future doctoral study development and implementation.
-The examination should cover subject matter included in the graduate program and any other materials which the committee considers to be pertinent to the student's specific area of research.
+The purpose of the qualifying exam is to assess the extent to which each HNFE Ph.D. student has achieved mastery of core Departmental content, as related to track and specialization, and to gauge students' readiness for future doctoral study development and implementation.
+The exam should cover subject matter included in the HNFE graduate program and any other materials that the student's advisory committee considers pertinent to a student's specific area of research.